 Director at Department of ALM, Centre for Digital Humanities

-I am Associate Professor in Information Technology and the Humanities, Associate Senior Lecturer in Digital Humanities and the Director for the Centre for Digital Humanities at Uppsala University.
+I am Professor in Digital Humanities and the Director for the Centre for Digital Humanities at Uppsala University.
 My research interests lie in the intersection of digital technology with historical disciplines, including art history.
+I am a nominated member of Academia Net the database of excellent female academics and a nominated member of the Ionian Hall of Scientists.

 Keywords: cultural heritage digital humanities archaeology gender archives environmental studies digital technology history of archive practices academic exchange and mobility digital activism classical studies museology game studies cultural and art history digital research infrastructures open repositories digital heritage implementation digital cultural heritage

-Anna Foka is the Director of the Centre for Digital Humanities at Uppsala University, and Associate Professor in Digital Humanities at the Department for Archives, Museums and Libraries (ABM).
+Anna Foka is Professor in Digital Humanities at the Department for Archives, Museums and Libraries (ABM). and the Director of the Centre for Digital Humanities at Uppsala University.
 Anna’s research outputs to-date focus on digital cultural heritage, heritage data and information science more generally, its classification, representation and supporting methods, tools, and infrastructures.
 Anna’s humanities’ expertise lies in the history and culture of the ancient world as well as its international reception.

 I am currently leading the following research projects